 Trina came to WHQ having worked as a senior print, online and radio journalist, educator, researcher and communication professional.
 Her work has taken her into busy Queensland and Victorian newsrooms as well as into a role with the public, private and higher education sectors.
 Over the years, Trina has experienced, witnessed and reported on the shortfall in women’s access to quality health information and support.
 Her Masters’ thesis looked at the impact of news reporting on victims and survivors of traumatic incidents.
 In voluntary roles, Trina has helped various community groups get their messages out and, at one stage, presented on – and produced – Women’s Radio.
 She is delighted to be helping Women’s Health Queensland lift its public profile and build bridges to individuals and bodies with similar objectives.

 Hannah is a qualified nutritionist as well as a yoga and meditation instructor.
-Much of her career has been in health promotion and community development projects with Aboriginal and Torres Strait Islander Australians, in regional, remote and very remote communities across Queensland and the Northern Territory.
-Hannah is part of the Community Engagement and Education team here at Women’s Health Queensland and is passionate about helping all women to live their best lives, and recognises that to do that, we need our health and wellbeing.
+Much of her career has been in health promotion and community development projects with Aboriginal and Torres Strait Islander Australians, in rural, regional and remote communities across Queensland and the Northern Territory.
+Hannah is passionate about helping all women to live their best lives and recognises that to do that, we need our health and wellbeing.
 She combines her passion and experience to offer a range of group programs and well as one-off workshops focussed around cooking, nutrition, physical activity, yoga, meditation and mindfulness for clients.

 Melissa - Community Engagement and Education Officer